GMOD/jblast-jbconnect-hook/docs/features.rst

 Details:

 The software enumerates the available workflows from the server.
-The workflows may be Galaxy workflows or JBServer workflows (stand-alone).
+The workflows may be Galaxy workflows or JBConnect workflows (stand-alone).
 The user should choose workflows with blast operations and the result files are blastxml.

 See: :ref:`jblast-select-workflow`